 Do LA movers need a special license beyond USDOT?

-Yes for intrastate work — California requires a CAL-T permit issued by the CPUC.
+Yes for intrastate work: California requires a Household Movers permit, commonly called a Cal-T number, issued by the Bureau of Household Goods and Services.
 Federal USDOT only covers interstate moves.
 Always ask for both numbers if you're moving anywhere outside California.

 Is it cheaper to move within LA on a weekday?